andrew/ultimate-awesome/README.md

 - [orm-awesome](https://github.com/oreillymedia/orm-awesome) - O'Reilly Awesome List.
 - [cybersecurity-golang-security](https://github.com/paulveillard/cybersecurity-golang-security) - An ongoing collection of Go tools and frameworks, software, libraries, learning tutorials, frameworks, academic and practical resources.
 - [deez-deelz](https://github.com/Permify/deez-deelz) - Deez Deelz is a curated  list of Startup Discounts and Credits by Permify.
 Apply dozens of discounts to save 1,000s of dollars from AWS to Notion!.
+- [awesome-frontend-resources](https://github.com/pietrofxq/awesome-frontend-resources) - A collection of valuable resources about front-end development for improving your life as a developer.
 - [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
 - [awesome-mozilla](https://github.com/suriyaa/awesome-mozilla) - :sunglasses: :tada: A curated list of awesome Mozilla projects, frameworks, libraries, software and resources.
 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.